4 Ways to Use Microsoft 365 for Remote Projects

 • Add the Stream App to Teams.

-Future updates include transcription, facial detection software, noise suppression, chaptering, analytics, and embedded forms.
+Stream supports onboarding, updates, feedback, and knowledge sharing across time zones.
+Other features include transcription, facial detection, noise suppression, chaptering, analytics, and embedded forms.

 Now, it’s time to look at another important area for remote management: well-being.
 Constant change, working from home, worrying news cycles – these take a toll.